 - Regressive: Taxpayers with a smaller base end up paying a higher amount.
 For instance, in this case, when the poorest people end up paying more taxes than the richest.

-To sum up, the main types of Saudi taxes are direct and indirect taxes.
+To sum up, the main types of Saudi Arabia withholding tax are direct and indirect taxes.
 This is the first established classification.
 Likewise, it differentiates those taxes that directly tax people or companies.
 However, their opposites apply to goods and services and therefore indirectly affect people.

 Generally, governments want to apply taxes as fairly as possible.
 To achieve this, they apply two fundamental principles: horizontal equity and vertical equity.
 The first holds that they should treat taxpayers who have the same characteristics in the same way.
 The second principle indicates that people who are in different circumstances should be treated differently following some criterion of justice.

-4. What are the advantages of taxes in Saudi Arabia?
+4. What are the advantages of Saudi Arabia withholding tax?

-The cost of taxation in Saudi Arabia is quite low, and certainly, its taxation helps it.
+The cost of Saudi Arabia withholding tax is quite low, and certainly, its taxation helps it.
 Next, we analyze the most important taxes in Saudi Arabia.
 As we can see, they are few and generally low:

-Let us start our discussion of taxes in Saudi Arabia by looking at how they tax earned income.
+Let us start our discussion of Saudi Arabia withholding tax by looking at how they tax earned income.

 4.1 Social security